-The Fall 2022 AIGSA reading group is about AGI (Artificial General Intelligence) Safety Fundamentals.
-Join us for the fourth meeting, even if you missed earlier meetings!
+The Winter 2023 AIGSA reading group is about Foundations of Learning Theory.
+Join us for the first meeting!
 Lunch will be provided.

 This week’s topic is The Riddle of Induction.
 Hume asks why we trust inference based on our past experiences.
 His argument later becomes formalized by Wolpert as part of the “No Free Lunch” theorems.